vhawk19/Py_Primer/built-in-datatypes/strings/ReadMe.md

 'allows embedded double quotes like these "" '

 # Double quotes
-'allows embeded single quotes like these '' "
+"allows embeded single quotes like these '' "

 #triple Double/Single quote, these can span across multiple lines(all associated whitespce charecters will be included in the string)
 '''tripled single quote which allows for embedded double quotes'''